 The next book is The Black Death: A Chronicle of the Plague by Johannes Nohl and C. H. Clarke.
 This is an “ok” read at best.
 The way that the authors jumps about in non-chronoligical order makes the book an unpleasant read.
 In one paragraph the discussion might be about London and the plague of 1666, and the next paragraph about Germany and the plague of 1348.
 Because of the way the book is written, I can not recommend it.

-Please Rate This Article An historical account of the plague: and other pestilential distempers….. was written by R. Goodwin, Richard Burdekin, published by R. Burdekin in 1832 (Original from Oxford University), digitized for Google books on Apr 19, 2006 and is 78 pages long.
-To view the full version of the book, or to download […]
+An historical account of the plague: and other pestilential distempers….. was written by R. Goodwin, Richard Burdekin, published by R. Burdekin in 1832 (Original from Oxford University), digitized for Google books on Apr 19, 2006 and is 78 pages long.
+To view the full version of the book, or to download it, visit this page […]